-Rent Charge is in a lease as Interest Payment is in a loan.
+The rent Charge is in a lease as Interest Payment is in a loan.
 This finance fee is charged by the leasing company to make up for the money it spent on buying the car for you.
-Together with depreciation, rent charge makes up for 90% of the lease payment, the remaining filled in by taxes.
+Together with depreciation, the rent charge makes up 90% of the lease payment, the remaining filling in by taxes.

 The formula for calculating the tax is Sales Tax Rate × (Depreciation per Month + Finance Fee Per Month).

 The amount of taxation largely depends on State laws.
 However, for an idea of how much tax will be charged within the lease payment, this formula can be used.

 Once these three principal amounts are calculated, simply adding them up gives you a total of the monthly lease payments that you will have to make at the beginning of each month.

 Monthly Payment = Depreciation + Rent Charge + Taxes

 To make leasing an attractive financial option for Canadians, leasing agents and companies have added an element of flexibility to it.
 Apart from varying terms, customers can also choose to make a down payment at the time the lease agreement is settled.
 This payment, which is subjected to tax, is spread across the remaining monthly lease payments; reducing the amount to one that is easy to manage on a monthly basis.
 While down payments are optional, if you have a bad credit history, they may be made mandatory by the leasing company.